WeMoveEU/ams/README.md

 ## How it works

 The extension rewrites `$mailer` object in `hook_civicrm_alterMailParams()`.
 Remember that CiviMail doesn't use this hook, so it's **not** possible to change setting for CiviMail by this extension.
-Instead of this use default setting `mailing_backend` provided by page Outbound Mail.
+Instead of this CiviMail uses default setting `mailing_backend` provided by page Outbound Mail.

 ## How to switch on